zeshinsei/sync-companion/README.md

 ### Deleting content

 Simply delete the corresponding text on the *sidebar_sync* wiki page including the header, as well as the header ID section on the *sidebar* wiki page.

+### Adding only sidebar content

+If you wish to add content to the sidebar (such as formatting, text around CSS hacks, etc) simply edit the *sidebar* wiki page and wait for the next bot run.
+Do not edit `/about/sidebar` as the bot handles that, just edit the `sidebar` wiki page.

 ## Configuration